Cauchy identities for staircase matrices: Combinatorics

 \begin{example} Let $\ov{n}=(3,3,3,3,3,3,3)$ and $\ov{n}=(1,2,3,4,4,4,4)$.
 Then one has

 \begin{example} Here is a larger example for\\ $\ov{n}=(3,3,3,3,3,5,9,9,13,13,13,13,13,13,13,13, 13,13,16,16)$:

 \end{example}

 We visualize by colors the algorithm suggested in the proof of Lemma~\ref{lem::staircorners}.
-Namely, first, we paint by green color the cells that belongs to the row/columns of the corner cells of the Young diagram.
-Next one looks on what remains and paint in yellow the hooks assigned with corners of the Young diagram obtained after erasing the green cells.
-We continue to use new color on each step and mark with blue points the centers of the staircase corner cells we find. \end{example}
+Namely, first, we paint by green color the cells that belong to the row/columns of the corner cells of the Young diagram.
+Next, one looks on what remains and paint in yellow the hooks assigned to the corners of the Young diagram obtained after erasing the green cells.
+We continue to use a new color on each step and mark with blue points the centers of the staircase corner cells we find. \end{example}

 Let $\overline{n^{\tau}}:=(n^{\tau}_1,\ldots,n^{\tau}_{n_m})$ be the transposed Young diagram: